 As Lutherans, our group is rooted in the movement begun by a Roman Catholic Monk, Martin Luther, about 450 years ago that encouraged individuals to engage with these sacred writings and to experience the freedom and love from “the source of the universe:" God.
 We join this movement by attempting, in our imperfect, human way, to seek justice, to show mercy, and to share this love with all living things from our own place and time.

+Our congregation operates under a constitution with a series of bylaws and continuing resolutions.
 We are a Reconciling in Christ community which means that we "[share] Christ's message, the Gospel, which is for everyone equally".
-You can read more about our core values here, but to put it in a nutshell, we believe that everybody is deserving of God's love and Faith Lutheran Church strives to demonstrate that through both worship and community service.
+In a nutshell, we believe that everybody is deserving of God's love and Faith Lutheran Church strives to demonstrate that through both worship and community service.

 To nurture young children, youth, and their families